 He had some social issues and some sensory issues.
 We kind of dealt with it for about five years on and off.
-Found he had some food allergies, so we started tweaking them.
+We found he had some food allergies, so we started tweaking them.
 That started getting better.
-He arrived here in his seventh grade period where he was having a lot of social interactions that weren’t positive.
-He did know how to relate to people or to react to people more or less then.
+He arrived here in his seventh-grade period where he was having a lot of social interactions that weren’t positive.
+He did know how to relate to people or to react to people more or less than.
 Lots of little problems.
 Not any huge problems but many little problems.
-Had attention and remembering issues.
+He had attention and memory issues.
 He was never disruptive but had attention issues.
 We had a couple of friends who had used the Brian Balance program in Plano and suggested we look into this.
 We got him tested and found that he had some areas that really needed some support.
 We went with it.
 That was good.

 - Jeannette C., Brain Balance Parent

 Brain Balance students progress an average of 2.6 levels in 3 months for sensory motor exercises.
 On average, customers